Shikhar115/Shikhar115/README.md

 - 👋 Hi, I’m shikhar nigam

-- 🌱 I’m currently learning data science and machine learning
+- 🌱 I’m Google and NIIT certified in  data science and machine learning
 - 💞️ I’m looking to collaborate on various projects